michigan-traffic-lab/pyV2XLib/README.md

 Please note that the location of this file may be different under different operation systems.

-4. Can I generate encoder and decoder for the other standard messages?
+4. Can I generate the encoder and decoder for the other standard messages?

 Sure.
 If you want to do this, first, you will want to download the ASN.1 files you need.
 Then compile the files by following step 4.
-Finally, develop the code that can convert the information into correct format so that the compiled files can encode and decode the message.
+Finally, develop the code that can convert the information into the correct format so that the compiled files can encode and decode the message.
 That's why we need ```./pycrate_sdsm/SDSMEncoder.py``` and ```./pycrate_sdsm/SDSMDecoder.py``` in this repo and of course, you need to develop your own msg encoder and decoder.

 5. Do I have to input all the information into the encoder every time?